-This is probably one of the biggest pros of selling on a site like Fine Art America, is that you do not need to print, stock, or find a way to ship what you are selling as Fine Art America will do it all for you.
+One of the biggest pros of selling on a site like Fine Art America is that you do not need to print, stock, or find a way to ship what you sell, as Fine Art America will do it all for you.

-Having to stock, ship or manage the orders is a huge cost for a lot of businesses so this is really an added benefit that you do not have to have these up front costs on Red Bubble.
+Having to stock, ship, or manage the orders is a huge cost for many businesses, so this is an added benefit that you do not have to have these upfront costs on Red Bubble.